cyberiums/cyberdoc/docs/_interface/Private-Network.md

 ### Creating The Genesis Block

 Every blockchain starts with the genesis block.
-When you run Geth with default settings for the first time, it commits the main net genesis to the database.
+When you run Geth Flavours with default settings for the first time, it commits the main net genesis to the database.
 For a private network, you usually want a different genesis block.